 It’s freezing cold on the plane.
 I go to the loo and it’s surprisingly warm at the back, and the cabin crew confirm it’s warm in Business Class too, so it’s just us stuck in the middle, in hypothermia class, who are left to freeze.

-At least Buddy Rich behind me seems to have calmed down – perhaps he’s frozen to death.
+At least Buddy Rich behind me seems to have calmed down – perhaps hypothermia has finally silenced him.

 Fingers crossed.